Our Skin Clinic Guide To Treating Acne

 There are so many negative and incorrect assumptions about acne, which are often more embarrassing than the actual skin condition itself.
-Acne is falsely associated with teenage hormones, so when it follows many adults into their 20s and 30s it may come at a surprised and are open to feeling ashamed and at an all-time low.
-There is no such thing as adult acne, because acne can happen at any time in your life.
-Here at Cedars Dermatology on Harley Street, we wanted to kick some myths to the curb to give you a true understanding on acne.
+Acne is falsely associated with teenage hormones, so when it follows many adults into their 20s and 30s it may come as a surprised and are open to feeling ashamed and at an all-time low.
+There is no such thing as adult acne because acne can happen at any time in your life.
+Here at Cedars Dermatology on Harley Street, we wanted to kick some myths to the curb, give you a true understanding of acne and explain the options available at Cedars Dermatology for treating acne.

 One of the most common and frustrating myths about acne is that the skin is dirty or unwashed.
 Because there are spots, oils, and blemishes present, non-sufferers assume that those with acne just need to wash their face more or try a different cleanser.
 For medically diagnosed acne, hormonal acne as a result of ageing, or problematic skin, this is not the case.

 Acne sufferers are often those who have tried every cleanser or exfoliator on the shelf, because they are aware of their skin’s blemishes.
 Acne prone skin doesn’t break out because of what is on its surface, but rather it occurs because of what is going beneath the surface.
 Irregular oil production is something that happens beneath the skin and is triggered by the body, not the surface of the skin.

 Skin clinic acne treatments on Harley Street